 Here’s what else you can expect from VyprVPN:

 - 700+ servers in 70+ locations spread out across 6 continents.
-VyprVPN own all their servers and have optimized them very well.
-The speeds contend for the top spot.
+VyprVPN owns all its servers and has optimized them very well.
+The speeds contend for the top spot

 Read our full VyprVPN Review

 When it comes down to it, NordVPN will probably be your best bet for a great VPN for Windows.
 It has industry-leading features, as well as an amazing price.
 If you can pay for the premium, we also recommend ExpressVPN, which edges out NordVPN only slightly in everything except price.

 Lastly, if neither of those options works for you, then the Romanian CyberGhost VPN will certainly be a good fit.

 Free VPN for Windows

 We don’t really recommend you use any free VPNs, since a majority of them offer either don’t actually work, or they’re bloated with ads or malware.
 This is especially since so many of these fantastic VPNs listed here are actually quite affordable.
 With some specials or promotions, you can get them for less than $3 a month.